 A sharecropper

-A Self-Help Group (SHG) or a Joint-Liability Group (JLG) of farmers
+A Self-Help Group (SHG) or a Joint-Liability Group (JLG) of owner cultivator farmers, sharecroppers, tenant farmers etc.

-The list of documents that you’re required to submit as part of the application process are as follows.
-That said, be advised that the list of documents may vary from one bank to another.
+If you are eligible for the Kisan Credit Card, you need to submit the following documents as a part of the application process.
+Keep in mind that the list of documents may vary slightly from one bank to another.

 A copy of your identity proof - PAN, Aadhaar, Passport, Driving Licence, or Voter’s ID